seed-labs/seed-emulator/examples/02-transit-as-mpls/README.md

 ## Step 0: host system support

-MPLS requires support from the Linux kernel; for this example to work properly, load the MPLS kernel module on the emulator host with the following command, as root:
+MPLS requires support from the Linux kernel; for this example to work properly, load the MPLS kernel module on the emulator host with the following command, as
+root:

 ```
 # modprobe mpls_router
 ```

-## Step 1: Import and create required components
+## Import and create required components

 In this setup, only the `Mpls` layer is new, so we will only discuss this layer.

-- The `Mpls` layer automatically setup MPLS.
+- The `Mpls` layer automatically sets up MPLS.
 The default behavior for the MPLS layer are as follow:
     - First, it classifies router nodes as edge routers and non-edge routers.
 Routers with at least one connection to an internet exchange or to a network with host role nodes connected are considered as edge routers.
 All other routers are considered as non-edge routers.
     - Then, for all edge routers, it setup LDP, OSPF and IBGP full mesh sessions between them.
 For all non-edge routers, it setup only LDP and OSPF.